 Local Tip

-Best BBQ is often at small, no-name places
+Best BBQ is often at small, no-name places with smoke-stained walls and packed tables.

 If it’s full of Koreans at 8 PM, it’s good.